guiomar/app-meeg-resample/README.md

 ## Documentation
-This Brainlife App resamples all channels.
+This Brainlife App resamples all channels of a M/EEG MNE fif file.

 ## Authors